Agent009/motokobootcamp2023-coreproject/README.md

 dfx deploy
 ```

-When the process completes you'll have a backend and a frontend canister running locally.
-To find the frontend canister's ID, run
+When the process completes you'll have a backend and a interface canister running locally.
+To find the interface canister's ID, run

 ```
-dfx canister id frontend
+dfx canister id interface
 ```

 It will output something similar to `rno2w-sqaaa-aaaaa-aaacq-cai`.
 Copy this ID and open it in the browser using `http://localhost:8000?canisterId=<canister ID>`, eg. `http://localhost:8000?canisterId=rno2w-sqaaa-aaaaa-aaacq-cai`.

 ## Local development

 During local development you will be building and deploying the Motoko backend to the local replica.
-Building the backend will generate so called declaration files, that are Candid and JavaScript files helping the frontend communicate to the back end.
+Building the backend will generate so called declaration files, that are Candid and JavaScript files helping the interface communicate to the back end.

 ### Motoko back end

 If you're using Visual Studio Code it is recommended to use the [Motoko extension](https://marketplace.visualstudio.com/items?itemName=dfinity-foundation.vscode-motoko) developed by the DFINITY Foundation.

-To build the backend canister and regenerate the Candid interface declaration files for the frontend run
+To build the backend canister and regenerate the Candid interface declaration files for the interface run

 ```
 dfx build backend